-The CCB also has regulatory authority over New York's cannabinoid hemp program.
-That program creates a licensing regime for growers, processors, manufacturers, and retailers and of hemp and hemp cannabinoid products marketed for its cannabinoid content, and subjects such licensees to recordkeeping, product-quality testing, transportation, disposal, and security requirements.
+The CCB also has regulatory authority over New York's industrial hemp program.
+That program creates a licensing regime for growers, processors, retailers, and of industrial hemp and hemp cannabinoid products, and subjects such licensees to recordkeeping, product-quality testing, transportation, disposal, and security requirements.
 The CCB has authority to inspect a registered premises as often and to the extent necessary to ensure compliance with hemp laws and regulations.